dhruvaop/Sasta_Zomato/README.md

 Expo Cli
 Installation`

-To install the app, follow these steps:
+## To install the app, follow these steps:

-Clone this repository using git clone https://github.com/<username>/zomato-clone-app.git Navigate to the project directory using cd zomato-clone-app Install dependencies using npm install
+- Clone this repository using `git clone https://github.com/dhruvaop/Sasta_zomato.git`
+- Navigate to the project directory using cd zomato-clone-app
+- Install dependencies using `npm install` or `npm i` or by yarn `npm install --global yarn`
-Run the app using expo start
+- Run the app using `expo start` or `npm start`

-Configuration
+## Configuration
 The app requires the following configuration:

-Firebase configuration - add your Firebase project configuration to the firebase.js file in the src directory Usage
+- Firebase configuration - add your Firebase project configuration to the `Firebase/firebaseConfig.js` file in the src directory or just press `t` to search

+## Usage
 To use the app, follow these steps:

-Launch the app on an Android or iOS device using the Expo Go app or an emulator Register or log in to your account
+- Launch the app on an Android or iOS device using the Expo Go app or an emulator
+- Register or log in to your account
-Browse and search for restaurants
+- Browse and search for restaurants
-View restaurant details such as menu, reviews, and ratings Add items to the cart and place an order
+- View restaurant details such as menu, reviews, and ratings
+- Add items to the cart and place an order
-View order history and status updates
+- View order history and status updates
-View user profile and edit details
+- View user profile and edit details

-Credits
+## Credits
-The app is developed by [Your Name].
+The app is developed by <a href="https://github.com/dhruvaop">Dhruva Bhattacharya</a>

-License
+## License
 The app is licensed under the MIT License.
-Feel free to use it for personal or commercial projects.
+Feel free to use it for personal or commercial projects [MIT](https://choosealicense.com/licenses/mit/).

+## Support
+For support, email dhruvabhattacharya130102@gmail.com